- Michael W. Lowder, Director

 Mr. Stuckey is retired from 26 years active duty in the United States Coast Guard.
 He entered boot camp at Cape May, New Jersey, in 1978 and, having spent most of his career in operations both ashore and afloat, retired as a Lieutenant in 2004.

 Mr. Stuckey is married to Miriam Santaliz, of Mayaguez, Puerto Rico.
 He and his wife have two children.
-Christopher is a graduate of the U.S. Merchant Marine Academy and is living in Maine, and his daughter Alexandra is a freshman in college.
-Mr. Stuckey was born in Lexington, Nebraska, and presently resides in Bowie, Maryland.
+Christopher is a graduate of the U.S. Merchant Marine Academy and is living in Maine, and his daughter Alexandra is a Senior at Catholic University in Washington, D.C.

 Program Manager for National Response Program

 Mr. Jeremy Greenberg serves as the Manager for the Department of Transportation’s National Response Program.
-In this capacity he is responsible for coordinating Emergency Support Function #1 – Transportation activities, and the Regional Emergency Transportation Program.
+In this capacity he is responsible for coordinating the Department’s role in Emergency Support Function-1 and the Regional Emergency Transportation Program.
 Prior leading the National Response Program Mr. Greenberg was the Deputy Manager for the U.S. Department of Transportation’s Crisis Management Center.

 Mr. Greenberg came to the Department of Transportation from the U.S. Department of Homeland Security, where he was the Operations Branch Chief with the National Exercise Division.
-He was responsible for overseeing the design, development and conduct of exercises at the Federal, State and local levels including several National Level and International Exercises.
-Before joining the U.S. Department of Homeland Security, Mr. Greenberg served as a Legislative Assistant in the U.S. House of Representatives and as a Program Assistant for the U.S. Department of Justice.
+He was responsible for overseeing the design, development, and conduct of exercises at the Federal, State and Local levels including several National Level and International Exercises.
+Before joining the U.S. Department of Homeland Security, Mr. Greenberg was a Senior Consultant with Booz Allen Hamilton, served as a Legislative Assistant in the U.S. House of Representatives and as a Program Assistant for the U.S. Department of Justice.

-Mr. Greenberg holds a BA from American University and MA from the College of International Security Affairs at The National Defense University and is also a volunteer firefighter, emergency medical technician and adjunct instructor with the Fairfax County Fire and Rescue Department in Fairfax, Virginia.
+Mr. Greenberg holds a BA from American University and MA from the College of International Security Affairs at The National Defense University and spent 20 years as a volunteer firefighter, emergency medical technician, and adjunct instructor with the Fairfax County Fire and Rescue Department in Fairfax, Virginia.